Who We Are

 Founded in 2003 by Rosa Whitaker, the first ever Assistant U.S. Trade Representative for Africa under the Administrations of Presidents George W. Bush and Bill Clinton, TWG operates at the nexus of US-Africa economic policy, trade and business development.
 With offices in Washington, DC, and Accra, Ghana, and strategic partners across Africa, we provide unsurpassed access to opportunities and leaders across the continent.

-Rosa Whitaker and the TWG team are at the forefront of the Africa business and investment landscape – not as spectators, but as participants helping to shape the continent’s rise on the global stage.
+Rosa Whitaker and the multi-lingual TWG team are at the forefront of the African business and investment landscape – not as spectators, but as participants helping to shape the continent’s rise on the global stage.
+With team fluency in English, French, Spanish, German, Russian, Hebrew, Twi and Ga, TWG brings an unmatched ability to communicate effectively on the global stage.

 Our mission is to promote private sector-led growth and business solutions that alleviate poverty and develop local economies in Africa.
 TWG has a demonstrated record in developing mutually beneficial, “win-win” solutions for global clients, African governments and people across the continent.